petroemil/Rx.Book/Draft.md

 ## Summary

-In this chapter you saw a good step-by-step example to compare the pain of dealing with asynchronous programming in a traditional way, and the ease of doing the same thing using Rx.
+In this chapter you saw a step-by-step example to compare the pain of dealing with asynchronous programming in a traditional way, and the ease of doing the same thing using Rx.

-In the next chapter you will learn about the depth of Rx, the concepts behind it, a number of commonly used operators and more.
+In the next chapter you will learn about the depths of Rx, the concepts behind it, a number of commonly used operators and more.

 # Rx = Observables + LINQ + Schedulers